12 Sep All of Our Mistakes Are Never Forgotten

 He walked past me and down the hallway towards the source of the noise.
 I tried to hold him back, but he ignored me.
-He ran down the hallway, and I quickly followed suit.
+I couldn’t think of anything else to do but follow suit.

-He continued to ignore my warnings, and soon reached the door we could hear the noises coming from.
-As he grabbed the handle and slowly opened the door, I sprinted to reach him.
+He continued to ignore my warnings, and soon reached the door.
+As he grabbed the handle and slowly opened it, I sprinted to reach him.

 What I saw in that room will forever be burned into my mind.

+The first thing I noticed was the metallic stench of blood as it invaded my nostrils.
 One of them lay on the bed.
 His clothes had been ripped to shreds and thrown all over the room.
 His eyes were wide open, unmoving and staring at the ceiling.
 There were several craters all over his body where the others had taken large bites from his flesh.
 Other parts of him were covered in deep cuts from his attackers fighting any resistance he gave.
 Since I had locked the fridge, they needed to eat.
 They chose the weakest out of all of them.
-After I got over the initial shock of what was laid out in front of me, I began to realize the stench of fecal matter and rotting meat that hung in the air.
+After I got over the initial shock of what was laid out in front of me, I began to realize the stench of fecal matter and rotting meat that hung in the air as well.
 I turned my attention to a corner of the room as I heard movement.
 I quickly withdrew the shotgun from under my jacket and put my finger on the trigger.

 Slowly, one of them emerged from the shadows in a corner and came into the light.
 Blood ran from his mouth all down his body.
 He clothes sagged with the amount of blood that they held.
 More began to emerge from different parts of the room.
 As they gathered in the center, I came to realize that they were all gripping kitchen knives.
 I grabbed David’s shoulder and leaned over to whisper in his ear.